The Message (1976 film)

-Released in separately filmed Arabic- and English-language versions, The Message serves as an introduction to early Islamic history.
+Released in separately filmed Arabic- and English-language versions, The Message serves as an introduction to the early history of Islam.
 The international ensemble cast includes Anthony Quinn, Irene Papas, Michael Ansara, Johnny Sekka, Michael Forest, André Morell, Garrick Hagon, Damien Thomas, and Martin Benson.
-It was an international co-production between Libya, Morocco, Lebanon, Syria and the United Kingdom.
+It was an international co-production between Libya, Morocco, Lebanon, Syria and the UK.

 The film was nominated for Best Original Score in the 50th Academy Awards, composed by Maurice Jarre, but lost the award to Star Wars (composed by John Williams).
-Then-Libyan leader Muammar al-Gaddafi provided the majority of the financial support.